opencv/opencv/modules/gpu/doc/operations_on_matrices.rst

     :param y: Source matrix containing imaginary components ( ``CV_32FC1`` ).

-    :param angle: Destionation matrix of angles ( ``CV_32FC1`` ).
+    :param angle: Destination matrix of angles ( ``CV_32FC1`` ).

-    :param angleInDegrees: Flag for angles that must be evaluated in degress.
+    :param angleInDegrees: Flag for angles that must be evaluated in degrees.

     :param stream: Stream for the asynchronous version.